KrishX99/Banker-s-Algorithm/README.md

 access.
 To ensure safe access to shared data, you can use mutex locks.

 How to run the file:
-After doownloading the file; compile using "gcc BankersAlgo.c -pthread" and run using "./a.out 7 7 7" where the following no. are resource vector.
+After downloading the file; compile using "gcc BankersAlgo.c -pthread" and run using "./a.out 7 7 7" where the following no. are used to initialize resource vector.